-The use of the first Debenture proceeds was limited to the payment of the Debenture purchaser's costs of the transaction (including legal fees), the funding of the Nike 3D Seismic Survey with respect to our 584,651 gross acre oil and gas prospect in the State of South Australia and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
+The use of the first Debenture proceeds was limited to the payment of the Debenture purchaser's costs of the transaction (including legal fees), the funding of our 3D seismic survey with respect to our 584,651-gross acre oil and gas prospect in the State of South Australia and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
 The remainder of the proceeds may be used for general and administrative expenses with the Original Investor's consent.

-The \$450,000 in proceeds from the second Debenture placement were or will be generally used to pay the Company's and the investors' costs of the transaction (including legal fees), general working capital purposes, and the reduction in some of the Company's outstanding debt.
+The \$450,000 in proceeds from the second Debenture placement were generally used to pay the Company's and the investors' costs of the transaction (including legal fees), general working capital purposes, and the reduction in some of the Company's outstanding debt.